deliveryhero/serverless-aws-documentation/README.md

 ### Download documentation from AWS API Gateway

-To download the deployed documentation you just need to use `serverless downloadDocumentation --outputFile=filename.ext`.
+To download the deployed documentation you just need to use `serverless downloadDocumentation --outputFileName=filename.ext`.
 For `yml` or `yaml` extensions application/yaml content will be downloaded from AWS.
 In any other case - application/json.

 ## Contribution